 Port number Description Component 32768 and 32768 is used by the NFS layer within dCache which is based upon rpc.
 This service is essential for rpc.
-NFS 1939 and 33808 is used by portmapper which is also involved in the rpc depen- dencies of dCache. portmap 34075 is for postmaster listening to requests for the PostgreSQL database for dCache database functionality.
+NFS 1939 and 33808 is used by portmapper which is al- so involved in the rpc dependen- cies of dCache. portmap 34075 is for postmaster listening to requests for the PostgreSQL database for dCache database functionality.
 Outbound for SRM, PnfsDomain, dCacheDomain and doors; in- bound for PostgreSQL server.
 33823 is used for internal dCache com- munication.
-By default: outbound for all components, inbound for dCache domain.
+By default: outbound for all com- ponents, inbound for dCache do- main.
 8443 is the SRM port.
-See Chapter 14, dCache Storage Resource Man- ager Inbound for SRM 2288 is used by the web interface to dCache.
+See Chapter 14, dCache Storage Resource Manag- er Inbound for SRM 2288 is used by the web interface to dCache.
 Inbound for httpdDomain 22223 is used for the dCache admin in- terface.
-See the section called "The Admin Interface" Inbound for adminDomain 22125 is used for the dCache dCap protocol.
-Inbound for dCap door 22128 is used for the dCache GSId- Cap .
-Inbound for GSIdCap door tertiary storage system A mass storage system which stores system.
-Each dCache pool will wr been completely written to the poo LFS).
-The tertiary storage system is possible to connect any mass storag to dCache via a simple interface. ite files to it as soon as they have l (if the pool is not configured as a s not part of dCache.
-However, it is tape backend A tertiary storage system which sto ores data on magnetic tapes.
+See the section called "The Admin Interface" Inbound for adminDomain 22125 is used for the dCache dCap pro- tocol.
+Inbound for dCap door 22128 is used for the dCache GSIdCap.
+Inbound for GSIdCap door tertiary storage system system.
+Each dCache pool will wri completely written to the pool (if th tertiary storage system is not part es data and is connected to the dCache te files to it as soon as they have been e pool is not configured as a LFS ).
+The of dCache.
+However, it is possible to s tertiary storage system to dCache via tape backend A tertiary storage system which stores data on magnetic tapes.
 Hierarchical Storage Manag- er (HSM) See tertiary storage system.
-HSM type The type of HSM which is connect system.
-The choice of the HSM type tween dCache and the HSM.
-Curre osm is used for most HSMs (TSM, e influences the communication be- ntly there are osm and enstore.
+HSM type The type of HSM which is connected to dCache as a tertiary storage system .
+The choice of the HSM type influences the communication between dCache and the HSM.
+Currently there are osm and enstore. osm is used for most HSMs (TSM, HPSS,).
 Large File Store (LFS) A Large File Store is the name for a dCache instance that is acting as a filesystem independent to, or in cooperation with, an HSM system.
-When dCache is acting as an LFS, files may be stored and later read without involving any HSM system.
-Whether a dCache instance provides an LFS depends on whether there are pools configured to do so.
-The LFS option, specified for each pool within the poollist file, describes how that pool should behave.
-This option can take three possible values: none the pool does not contribute to any LFS capacity.
-All newly writ- ten files are regarded precious and sent to the HSM backend. precious Newly create files are regarded as precious but are not scheduled for the HSM store procedure.
-Conse- quently, these file will only disap- pear from the pool when deleted in the namespace . volatile(ortransient) Newly create files are regard- ed cached and are not sched- uled for the HSM store procedure.
-Though they will never be stored on tape, these file are part of the aging procedure and will be re- moved as soon as new space is needed.
+When dCache is acting as an LFS, files may be stored and later read without involving any HSM system. pools configured to do so.
+The LFS s an LFS depends on whether there are s option, specified for each pool within y that pool should behave.
+This option none the pool does not contribute to any LFS capacity.
+All newly written files are regarded precious and sent to the HSM backend. precious Newly create files are regarded as precious but are not scheduled for the HSM store procedure.
+Consequently, these file will only disappear from the pool when deleted in the namespace . volatile (or transient) Newly create files are regarded cached and are not scheduled for the HSM store procedure.
+Though they will never be stored on tape, these file are part of the aging procedure and will be removed as soon as new space is needed.